Hgarnell/Hgarnell.github.io/blogs/_recipes/cinnamon_rolls.md

 ## Notes
 - Windowpane stage is when you can pull on the dough and it doesnt rip.
 You should be able to stretch it apart so that the dough forms an almost translucent pane.
+- All purpose flour works instead of Bread aswell.
+You might need more or less flour.